- Companies

 - Discounts that are based on either:

-- Dollars $ – add or subtract a dollar amount from the standard price.
+- Dollars $ – add or subtract a dollar amount from the base price.

-- Percent % – add or subtract a percentage amount from the standard price.
+- Percent % – add or subtract a percentage amount from the base price.

 - Substitute – manually enter in a discounted price in dollars $.

-When you are ready to import you data, go to Inventory > Products and click on the Excel icon in the top right corner, then select Import Price Breaks from CSV.
+- When you are ready to import your data, go to Inventory > Products and click on the Excel icon in the top right corner, then select Import Product Price Breaks.

 Once you have configured your prices on Products, your pricing will be updated automatically when creating Quotes, Invoices and Sales Orders, based on the Price Type assigned to the customer.